alextecplayz/alextecplayz.github.io/about.md

 I worked for a month as an on-site freelancer at a small hospital's laboratory section, I worked in Excel, Word, registered lab test results and adapted the majority of a general management standard to a newer standard for a lab inspection (dozens and dozens of documents).
 Before this, I already worked with an acquaintance who works there, on the same kind of documents.

-Currently, I am waiting for a few interviews in a couple of places, hopefully I get a full-time job by the end of the month, because I want to start HRT as soon as possible. *(If you're from Romania, or specifically Transylvania, maybe even straight-up from Cluj, and know an LGBTQIA+-friendly doctor that can prescribe me HRT, feel free to contact me, I'd appreciate this a lot.)*
+Currently, I am waiting for a few interviews in a couple of places, hopefully I get a full-time job by the end of the year, because I want to start HRT as soon as possible. *(If you're from Romania, or specifically Transylvania, maybe even from Cluj, and know an LGBTQIA+-friendly doctor that can prescribe me HRT, feel free to contact me, I'd appreciate this a lot.)*

 **I am open to work** if you want a no-frills website using static generators such as Jekyll, with just enough JS for fancier stuff, no tracking or analytics provided.
 If you're interested, [contact me](#contact), and we'll have a quick chat to see if I'm up for the task.

 ## Politics

 Here's what I support, am impartial to or a centrist on, or I don't support - all in a fancy table.

-Table legend:

-{% highlight plaintext %}
-+ = I support this
-~ = Impartial to, or a "centrist" on this
-- = I don't support this
-{% endhighlight %}

 | **My stance** | **Measure, something specific, law, right, etc.**   | **Description to explain why (optional)**    |
 | ------------- | --------------------------------------------------- | -------------------------------------------- |